XinBiostats/GraphScrDom/README.md

 Use the generated annotations from **Module 1**, along with cell type compositions and optional ground-truth labels, to train and evaluate the **GraphScrDom** domain detection model in **Google Colab**.

 #### 📥 Required Inputs:
-- spatial transcriptomics data in .h5/.h5ad
+- `anndata`: spatial transcriptomics data in .h5/.h5ad
 - `scribble.csv`: partial labels from Scribble Tool
 - `deconvolution.csv`: cell type composition matrix (e.g., from **Cell2location**)
 - `annotation.csv` *(optional)*: ground-truth domain labels for evaluation only